dsl2l2017/dsl2l2017.github.io/index.md

 This	course	has	four	important	rules.
 If	you	choose	to	follow	these	rules,	your	odds	of	learning	the material	and	earning	a	good	grade	in	this	class	will	improve	greatly	(these	rules	will	also	help	you succeed	in	your	other	classes).
 1.	**Show up**.
 To	succeed	in	this	course,	you	must	choose	to	attend	every	scheduled	class	period	in	its entirety.
-Every	student	has	one	"free”	unexcused	absence	(although	it	is	really	not	free,	you	always	miss something	when	you	miss	class).
+Every	student	has	one	"free”	unexcused	absence.
 A	second	unexcused	absence	will	result	in	a	5%	cut	in	your	final	class grade	and	a	third	absence	a	10%	cut.
 More	than three unexcused	absences	may	result	in a	failing	grade	for	the	class.
 Tardiness	of	over	10	minutes	will	result	in	an	absence	for the day.
 2.	**Do	the	work**.
 To	succeed	in	this	class,	you	must	choose	to	do	your	very	best	work	in	preparing	for each	class	session	and	on	all	your	assignments.
 See	the [course	Assignments](/assignments.html),	for	additional	information on	completing	assignments.
 3.	**Participate	actively**.
 To	succeed	in	this	class,	you	must	choose	to	stay	focused	and	involved	in	every